Use WELCOME10 for 10% OFF your first order

 • Prebiotic fibre feeds beneficial gut bacteria

 • For people with indigestion, bloating, or sluggish digestion — a common complaint in Indian urban populations eating rich, spiced food — fenugreek microgreens are a gentle daily digestive aid.
+Our microgreens for gut health India guide covers the prebiotic mechanisms of fenugreek galactomannan fibre alongside pea shoots and broccoli for a complete gut microbiome protocol.

 4. Milk Production (Galactagogue)